git-union/marketing-campaign-recommendation/README.md

 # Marketing Recommendation API

-A machine learning-powered API that generates targeted marketing campaign recommendations based on local store data and weather conditions.
+An API that generates targeted marketing campaign recommendations based on local store data and weather conditions.

 ## Overview